Rally Stella Alpina: Recent Times (1984-present)

 Vintage cars during Stella Alpina Rally in 2007.

 Some years after the termination of the races, people around Italy and all over the world started to organize themselves in order to recall all the car contests which were not competed anymore since the 50s.
 In particular, the Stella Alpina Rally saw its first commemoration on June 30, 1984.
-This event was brought to life again by the Scuderia Storica di Trento in order to honor one of the most important and famous competitions of the last century.
+This event was revived by the Scuderia Storica di Trento in order to honor one of the most important and famous competitions of the last century.
 The start line of the first commemoration was in Piazza Dante in Trento and the event was followed by a huge audience that determined the success and the continuity of the whole project.
 Due to this, the Rally is still one of the most famous and important events for lovers of classic cars both in Italy, but internationally.

 The new version of the race is more an event than a competition.
 It has become a contest between classic cars built before 1955 and approved by the A.S.I.
 (Automotoclub Storico Italiano).
 The race is three days long starting from Trento and finishing at Riva del Garda with a complex route of 600 kilometers.

 The modern Stella Alpina Rally takes place in July on the original route.
 Along the track there are 99 points where the speed of the competitors is timed in order to test their ability with their classic cars.
 In the end the winner will not only be chosen by the criterion of who was the fastest, but also who received the fewest penalties during the race.

 The XXIX memorial edition of the historical rally took place for three days on the second weekend of July 2014 and had participants from Italy, Switzerland, Germany and Japan.